Anansi and the Turtle and Me!

 - Model recording the questions in the "Questions I Have BEFORE Reading" box.

-- Stop midway through to have students generate questions to record in the "Questions I Have DURING Reading" box.
+- Listen to the interactive story.
+Stop midway through to have students generate questions to record in the "Questions I Have DURING Reading" box.

 - Record these questions in the "Questions I Have AFTER Reading" box, and encourage your class to do the same.

-- Explain that there was a moral in Anansi and the Turtle.
+- Explain that there is a moral in Anansi and the Turtle.
 Instruct your students to think about what the moral of the story might be as they complete some after-reading activities.

 - Pass out a copy of the Anansi and the Turtle After-Reading Activities packet to each student.